 In practice, very few female students actually take Talmud classes.
-In addition, there is considerable imbalance between the world of Torah study for men and for women which is unlikely to change in the near future.
+In addition, there is a considerable imbalance between the world of Torah study for men and for women which is unlikely to change in the near future.
 This is radically different than anything seen in the academic and professional worlds in which standards and expectations are the same for men and women.
 Stern College, for instance, offers Advanced Talmud classes which require the small number of students who register to prepare for 6 hours a week and attend a two-hour shiur.
 In contrast, men at Yeshiva College enrolled in the Beit Midrash program, which makes up about half of the student body, devote 24 hours a week to Talmud study on top of their regular college course load.

 The contrast is equally significant in the Israeli seminary/yeshiva world.
 Women’s gap year seminary programs in Israel which schedule 6-10 hours of Talmud a week, are considered heavy on Talmud study.
 Parallel programs for young men expect their students to study 6-8 hours of Talmud a day.
 This has led to critique both from the [few] young women seeking more rigorous studies and from the male yeshiva world which at times mockingly finds women’s programs lacking in comparison.